 Q: A few weeks ago I purchased a young Japanese maple.
 The tree was purchased because it appeared very healthy and was very full.
 How soon should I begin training it and how frequently should pruning be done?

 A: This is an excellent question and I'm pleased that you are interested in getting your new tree off to a great start.
 Since your Japanese maple was purchased at a nursery, the tree is old enough to be safely pruned to begin development of a structually sound and balanced tree.
 To start the process, a thorough evaluation of your tree must be completed.
-Important items to take note of are: trees health and vigor, dead or diseased wood, rubbing or crossing branches, number and spacing of vertical branching, balance of energy and growth, density of foliage and canopy, severity of any tip pruning or topping, and basal root system.
+Important items to take note of are: condition of basal root system, trees health and vigor, dead or diseased wood, rubbing or crossing branches, number and spacing of vertical branches, balance of energy and growth, density of foliage and canopy, severity of any tip pruning or topping.
 Upon completion, a comprehensive and realistic pruning plan can be initiated.
 It is always best to proceed slowly and judiciously, realizing that some imperfections cannot and should not be corrected in one pruning session, but rather over an extended period of time.
 There also may be some that will never be able to be corrected and will simply be appreciated for the unique charcter they impart on the tree.

 Moving forward, your Japanese maple should be evaluated at least once or twice each year, with any identified pruning being performed.
 By adhering to this proven approach, you will be able to watch your new tree over time, become an amazing specimen that will reward you with many years of viewing pleasure.
 The important point to remember, is that significant corrective or styling cuts should begin when your tree is young.
 The removed material will be much smaller in diameter at this point than if attempted later, when it will be larger.
 This translates to small pruning wounds that heal quicker, which is the primary objective, versus big ones that will take considerably longer.